HB712 (2025) Compare Changes

 (a) The procedure is subsequent to a diagnosis of cancer which necessitates such a procedure as part of a treatment plan;

-(b) The procedure is needed to remove malignant tissue and an appropriate margin;
+(b) The procedure is needed to remove malignant tissue and an appropriate margin, and lymph nodes as indicated;

 (c) Reconstruction of breast tissue to restore the breasts after injury or infection which requires the removal of breast tissue to restore the physical health of the person;